thinkbig blog

 Number three is obviously monetary issue.
 So reaching out to your network and convince people that your idea is quiet pretty and seductive and assistance to the idea would make a big difference.
 However, it is doable.

 "Short Bio: Shehab Shamir is the Founder and President of "Bangladesh Youth Environmental Initiative (BYEI)"-a youth lead social Enterprise mainly focuses on capacity building of the youth on environmental issues.
-In this year BYEI will be launching its flagship Earth Champions Program to train, build capacity, and deploy young leaders to work for environmental sustainability.
+In this year BYEI will be launching its flagship Earth Champions Program to train, build capacity, and deploy young leaders to work for environmental sustainability.His academic and research interest is in renewable energy field and has been working as an independent researcher on renewable energy.

 His work on renewable energy and energy efficiency was recognized at renowned International Center for Theoretical Physics, Trieste, Italy and Clinton Global Initiative Conference, USA respectively.